LeoTsui/CS259D_Notes_HW/notes/Polymorphic_Blending_Attacks.md

 * Tested CLET-generated polymorphic attacks against PAYL
     * CLET only adds padding to match byte frequency
     * Other polymorphic engines perform worse than CLET against PAYL
     * CLET attack sequence will avoid PAYL detection only if all packets have an anomaly score above the threshold
     * Both 1-gram and 2-gram PAYL detected all attacks with chosen threshold setting

+### Polymorphic Blending Attack

-### Artificial Profile
+#### Artificial Profile

 * Training of the artificial profile is stopped when there is no significant improvement over existing profile (measured using Manhattan distance) within two packets
-* Number of packets required for convergence

-### 1-gram and 2-gram Attacks
+#### 1-gram and 2-gram Attacks

 * For 1-gram attacks used one-to-one substitution cipher
 * For 2-gram attacks used single byte encoding scheme
     * Two types of transformations were tested
+    * Global substitution
-    * Substitution table is constructed for entire attack body - global substitution
+        * Substitution table is constructed for entire attack body
+        * Single decoding table used to decode the whole attack flow
+    * Local substitution
-    * Substitution table is constructed for each packet separately - local substitution
+        * Substitution table is constructed for each packet separately
+        * Each packet corresponds to a decoding table
+        * Padding space reduced
     * If attack characters are more numerous than those in legitimate traffic, non-existing characters were used
 * 2-gram IDS had consistently higher anomaly scores for attacks but it also had higher thresholds to avoid false positives
     * Overall similar performance as 1-gram IDS
     * More costly for IDS
 * Local substitution always outperformed global substitution

-## Countermeasures
+## Countermeasures of IDS

-* Models
+* IDS Models
     * More complex models
     * Blend more models
 * Features
-    * syntactic and semantic information
+    * Syntactic and semantic information
 * High speed hardware
-* Introduce randomness
+* Measure randomness
-    * Random feature

 ## Limitations and Improvements